Telefonica/opengateway-developers-website/catalog/deviceswap/deviceswap.md

 Device Swap information can be invaluable for enhancing security, fraud detection, and ensuring compliance with regulatory requirements in various applications, apart from providing useful information of device upgrade trends in user segments.

+> 📘 Want to give it a try?
+> Apply to join the [Developer Hub](https://opengateway.telefonica.com/en/developer-hub) and gain access to our Sandbox.

 ## Overview of the Device Swap API

 ### High level definition